Browse Journals and Peer-Reviewed Series

 ISSN 2692-4129Journal of Technology in Counselor Education and Supervision (JTCES) is the official journal of the Western Association for Counselor Education and Supervision (WACES), a region of the Association for Counselor Education and Supervision (ACES).
 The mission of WACES is to empower and support diverse counselor educators and supervisors in scholarship, advocacy, community, education, and supervision.
 See the Aims and Scope for a complete coverage of the journal.

 Submissions are accepted Sept 1 through November 30 of each year.

 To submit your work to the Lindsay J. Cropper Creative Writing Contest, please see the submission guidelines.

-Note: All Cropper Contest-winning submissions and those of Honorable Mention recipients are published in the Fall issue of The Alcalá Review.
+Note: All Cropper Contest-winning submissions and those of Honorable Mention recipients are published in The Alcalá Review.
 Works previously submitted to or published in The Alcalá Review remain eligible for contest submission.